NIH National Cancer Institute (NCI)

 - In addition, grantee Institutions are expected to:

-- Provide clear and continuing substantial commitment to the PD/PI, for example providing at least 20% salary support for the duration of the award;
+- Provide clear and continuing substantial commitment to the PD/PI, for example providing at least 20% salary support for the duration of the award, dedicated space or relief from existing administrative responsibilities.

 Purpose and Award Details